 I just bought a 99 f350 dump and was checking it over.
 I turned the drivers side hub and the turn knob popped off.
 I think it is time for some new ones.
 My question is what part number do I need for this.
-I went to warn's website it stated 11690? but in the notes it said not for dually setups???????
-Can some one help me out with what I exactly need from warn or any other manufacture?
+I went to warn's website it stated 11690? but in the notes it said not for dually setups???????:confused: Can some one help me out with what I exactly need from warn or any other manufacture?

 Mine are the free or locked style.
 No auto locking bullcrap!
 Been there, done that!:realmad: